BountyHunter1999/Laravel-Filament-Docker-Setup/README.md

     ```
 -   **Host Network**: Use when containers need direct access to host networking
 -   **None Network**: When containers need complete network isolation

+### Types of communication

+1. Host to Container: Here, we expose container port to host port. `docker run --name my-app -p <host-port>:<container-port> my-app`
+2. Container to Container: Here, we connect two containers to the same network. `docker network connect my-network my-other-app`
+    - Here, `my-other-app` will be able to access `my-app` using it's name as hostname
+3. Container to Host: Here, we expose container port to host port. `docker run -p 8000:80 my-app`
+    - To access the host services from within container we can use `host.docker.internal` as hostname.
+        - `host.docker.internal` is a special DNS name that resolves to the host machine's IP address.

 ## Environment Variables